SichaoFu/Personal_Homepage/index.md

      * graph convolution neworks (GCN)

 ## Education
-* 2013.09-2017.06, Linyi University, College Of Information Science and Engineering, B.S. degree in communication engineering;
+* 2013.09-2017.06, College Of Information Science and Engineering, Linyi University, B.S. degree in communication engineering;
-* 2017.09-       , China University of Petroleum (East China),College of Information and Control Engineering, graduate student in electronics and communication engineering.
+* 2017.09-       , College of Information and Control Engineering, China University of Petroleum (East China), graduate student in electronics and communication engineering.

 ## Projects
 * Image annotation based on multiview depth sparse coding and Manifold Regularization